 Imagine you are buying a house.
 How will you approach?
 You will first find any available properties.
 Then you will contact the number given and proceed.
-Most of the time, we see a broker or a middle man involved.
+Most of the time, we see a broker involved.
 He or she is responsible for making the deal.

-A sourcing agent is someone who helps a company find the right source for its products and supplies, that too at a low price.
+A sourcing agent is someone who helps a company find the right source for its products, that too at a low price.
 This ensures that the company can save a lot during the production process.
 Now an agent of this type can be employed with a single enterprise.
 He or she can also own a business that would serve other enterprises or clients.

 For becoming a sourcing agent, you do not need to be highly qualified.
 You do require however:

 To understand this in simple terms, let's break it down for you:

 Think of a product idea, a product you want to sell